Diversified Port Property Experience

 The Net Results: the potential attainment of an almost double digit return for the port authority on ‘market’ capital values for the land with no money invested by either the port or the central government through a combination of PPP joint ventures between port users, pension funds and the port authority.

-Client: Highest and Best Use’ & revenue analysis – on dock inter modal facility.
+Case: Highest and Best Use’ & revenue analysis – on dock inter modal facility.

 Location: East Coast US